 Minor infractions (i.e. uniform violation, refusal to follow instructions, being unprepared for class, incomplete homework) or disruptions will largely be handled in the classroom in a way suitable to the age of the student.
 Whenever a student misbehaves repeatedly or flagrantly, the consequences for the infraction will be immediate, relevant, and effectual.
-Rather than allow misbehavior to fester in the classroom, teachers will send disruptive students to the office, normally to the Principal or Dean of Students.
+Rather than allow misbehavior to fester in the classroom, teachers will send disruptive students to the office, normally to the Headmaster or Dean of Students.

-The two primary tools for addressing disruptive or wrongful behavior are detention and Discipline Referrals.
-Detentions are generally used for more basic infractions, while Discipline Referrals are used for more serious violations.
+The two primary tools for addressing disruptive or wrongful behavior are Level 1 Infractions and Level 2 Infractions.
+Level 1 Infractions are generally used for more basic infractions, while Level 2 Infractions are used for more serious violations.